sovrin-foundation/old-sovrin/getting-started.md

     connect(test | live)
 ```

-In
-order
-to
-accept
-an
-invitation, its
-origin
-must
-be
-proved.Just
-because
-an
-invitation
-says
-the
-sender is "Faber College"
-doesn’t
-make
-it
-so;
-the
-ease
-of
-forging
-email
-headers is a
-reminder
-of
-why
-we
-can’t
-just
-trust
-what
-a
-sender
-says.Syncing
-the
-link
-with Sovrin will allow us to prove the association between Faber College’s
-identity and public key, but the CLI must be connected to the Sovrin network
-to sync-- and we haven’t connected yet.
+In order to accept an invitation, its origin must be proved.Just because an invitation says the sender is "Faber College" doesn’t make it so; the ease of forging email headers is a reminder of why we can’t just trust what a sender says.Syncing the link with Sovrin will allow us to prove the association between Faber College’s identity and public key, but the CLI must be connected to the Sovrin network to sync-- and we haven’t connected yet.

-There
-are
-two
-Sovrin
-networks
-we
-might
-connect
-to.One is a
-test
-network, and the
-other is live(production).We’ll
-use
-the
-test
-network
-for the demo.
+There are two Sovrin networks we might connect to.
+One is a test network, and the other is live(production).We’ll use the test network for the demo.

 ```
 ALICE> connect test
 Connected to test.
 ```

-Alice
-tries
-again
-to
-accept
-the
-invitation
-from Faber College.This
+Alice tries again to accept the invitation from Faber College.This time she succeeds.
-time
-she
-succeeds.

 ```
 ALICE> accept invitation from Faber